 In 2000, the U.S. Congress authorized the Comprehensive Everglades Restoration Plan (CERP) as a framework for restoring, protecting and preserving the greater Everglades ecosystem.
 CERP was envisioned as a 50-50 partnership between the U.S. Army Corps of Engineers and the State of Florida, with the South Florida Water Management District (SFWMD) acting as the local sponsor on behalf of the state.
 Florida's funding commitment has far outpaced the federal government's in the 18 years since the plan was approved – and the gap is getting wider.
 As a result, none of the major project components described in CERP has been completed.

 Florida has stepped up to provide consistent funding for restoration through the Legacy Florida Act (Laws of Florida, Chapter 2016-201) and the Water Resources Law of 2017 (Laws of Florida, Chapter 2017-10, Senate Bill 10) and through advancement of long-stalled projects.
 Utilizing funding from the Florida Legislature, SFWMD is building the Caloosahatchee (C-43) West Basin Storage Reservoir and has taken the lead on construction of components of the C-44 Reservoir and Stormwater Treatment Area.
-SFWMD also expedited planning for the Everglades Agricultural Area (EAA) Storage Reservoir, which is awaiting authorization from Congress before it can proceed.
+SFWMD also expedited planning for the Everglades Agricultural Area (EAA) Storage Reservoir.

 Despite the state's efforts, the anticipated benefits of CERP won't begin to be fully realized until the necessary federal funding for building critical restoration projects is appropriated.

 - A comparison of state and federal spending to date on CERP

 - A timeline for congressional authorization of the EAA Storage Reservoir and the federal appropriations process

 - A look ahead at future funding commitments.

 State vs. Federal Spending